Pacey Witter: Season 4

 Pacey and Joey return from their summer at sea and are still madly in love, although Joey's desire to repair her friendship with Dawson leaves Pacey concerned, and they fight as a result.
-They make-up, although the issue isn’t put to rest and continues to concern him.
+They make-up, although the issue isn't put to rest and continues to concern him.

 At this point his own relationship with Dawson has been irrevocably damaged, and neither has any interest in repairing it.
 Pacey's older sister, Gretchen, returns to Capeside from college and they move in together into a beach house that Gretchen rents.

 Pacey and Joey adjust to life back in Capeside as a couple.
 Pacey continues to struggle with school.
 The new couple begins to struggle with the possibilities of their future outside of Capeside.

 Pacey grows increasingly concerned with Joey's constant desire to rebuild her friendship with Dawson and prioritize his feelings over their relationship.
 After Dawson saves his life during a storm, he begins to recognize his heartache at the loss of his oldest friendship and apologizes to Dawson.
 The two later join forces with Jack to prank the principal and set up their troublemaking-classmate Drue, increasing Pacey's hope for eventually recovering their friendship.

-Pacey suspects that Joey may be concerned about the kiss that they witnessed between Dawson and Gretchen at the annual Leery Christmas dinner.
-Joey denies this at first but eventually tells Pacey that she doesn't know why she is bothered.
-She also tells him that whenever she's around Dawson, she feels that she is reverting back to her fifteen-year-old self.
+Pacey suspects that Joey may be jealous about witnessing a kiss between Dawson and Gretchen at the annual Leery Christmas dinner.
+Joey denies this at first but eventually tells Pacey that she doesn't know why she is bothered by it.
 Pacey encourages her to talk to Dawson.
 After talking with Dawson, Joey assures Pacey that all ghosts have been resolved.